-In addition to being our Vice Chair of Education, Dr. Taffet is Professor and Robert J. Luchi Chair in Geriatrics, Department of Medicine-Section of Geriatrics and Palliative Medicine at Baylor College of Medicine (BCM) and Chief of Geriatrics and Vice Chair for Education in the Department of Medicine at Houston Methodist Hospital.
+In addition to being our Vice Chair of Education, Dr. Taffet is Professor and Robert J. Luchi Chair in Geriatrics, Department of Medicine-Section of Geriatrics and Palliative Medicine at Baylor College of Medicine (BCM) and Chief of Geriatrics in the Department of Medicine at Houston Methodist Hospital.
 He received his BA and MD from Brown University, followed by Internal Medicine residency and Geriatric Medicine and Cardiovascular Research fellowships at BCM.
-He was Section Chief (2002-18), led the Hartford Center of Excellence and diversified training opportunities for an expanded number of fellows and advanced care providers encompassing the care continuum from house calls to hospice.
-Taffet has won BCM’s highest clinical acclaim and its highest educator recognition.
-As a researcher Taffet focused on cardiovascular aging, heart failure, and advancing bench to bedside research.
+He was Section Chief (2002-2018), led the Hartford Center of Excellence and diversified training opportunities for an expanded number of fellows and advanced care providers encompassing the care continuum from house calls to hospice.
+He has won BCM’s highest clinical acclaim and its highest educator recognition.
+As a translational researcher Dr. Taffet focused on cardiovascular aging, heart failure, and advancing bench to bedside research.
 He designed techniques measuring cardiovascular function in mice to study the aging mouse as a model of human aging, and human studies to remedy aspects of aging.
 He has authored more than 150 papers, 10 book chapters, and served on several NIH Study Sections.
 As an accomplished clinician, educator, research scholar and administrator, Taffet still rounds on the Geriatrics inpatient consult service at HMH on a regular basis.
-His oldest son is a third year IM resident at HMH.
+His oldest son just graduated the IM residency program at HMH.

 Academic Education Manager